-Now, the guy who bought that box of negatives at his local auction house has made a documentary film about the incredible discovery of a lost talent and the path to Finding Vivian Maier.
+The guy who bought that box of negatives at his local auction house made a documentary film, released in 2014, about the incredible discovery of a lost talent and the path to Finding Vivian Maier.

-The film will begin screenings in March 2014.
-Watch the trailer below and wait for the hairs on the back of your neck to stand up.
+Watch the trailer below and wait for the hairs on the back of your neck to stand up..